Nonta72/spacewar-ubports/README.md

 1. Download the latest release of Ubuntu Touch

-2. Extract the .zip file
+2. Extract the .tar.xz file

 3. Reboot your device into fastboot mode